Coldmist-Lu/DiffuAgent/README.md

-# DiffuAgent: The Bitter Lesson of Diffusion Language Models for Agentic Workflows: A Comprehensive Reality Check.
+# DiffuAgent: The Bitter Lesson of Diffusion Language Models for Agentic Workflows - A Comprehensive Reality Check

 ## News